Bosencheve National Park

 Bosencheve National Park, also known as the Bosencheve Buffer Zone, is a national park and protected area located in Michoacán, Mexico and State of Mexico, Mexico.
 The park was established in 1940 and is approximately 146 square kilometers.

-The national park has two lake Lago Verde and Lago Seca.
+The national park has two lakes, Lago Verde and Lago Seca.

 The park a good amount of hiking trails.
 It is also 2 hours west of Mexico City.